-Back in the summer, we put the call out for LGBT+ contributors.
-We’re delighted to say that this resulted in an influx of brilliant pitches covering both LGBT+ issues and other areas of mental health.
+Back in the summer, we put the call out for LGBTIQA+ contributors.
+We’re delighted to say that this resulted in an influx of brilliant pitches covering both LGBTIQA+ issues and other areas of mental health.

 We are still keen to hear from writers who would like to contribute to our magazine, and if you would like to send us a pitch, take a look at our contributor guidelines and send us an email to firstname.lastname@example.org